Department of Housing and Residence Life – Standards of Residence 2014-2015

 13.10 Restricted Areas: Certain restricted areas exist within University housing.
 Residents are not allowed in such areas, which include but are not limited to any place that is officially closed, restricted to designated people, or any place where the safety and welfare of the resident is endangered.

-Examples of restricted areas could include a designated construction zone or a staff-only office.
+Examples of restricted areas could include designated construction zones, mechanical rooms, or staff-only office.